bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 - We want, as Oblates, to meet with Native peoples and together help forge a template for a renewed covenant of solidarity.
 Despite past mistakes and many present tensions, the Oblates have felt all along as if the Native peoples and we belonged to the same family.
 As members of the same family it is imperative that we come again to that deep trust and solidarity that constitutes family.
 We recognize that the road beyond past hurt may be long and steep but we pledge ourselves anew to journey with Native peoples on that road.

-  An Apology to the First Nations of Canada by the Missionary Oblates of Canada
+#### An Apology to the First Nations of Canada by the Missionary Oblates of Canada

-  Ken Forster, Oblates of Mary Immaculate,
-   Provincial of the Oblates of Mary Immaculate, Lacombe Canada, March 29th 2014
+##### Ken Forster, Oblates of Mary Immaculate, Provincial of the Oblates of Mary Immaculate, Lacombe Canada, March 29th 2014

 In 1991, on the eve of the 500th anniversary of the colonization of the Americas, the Missionary Oblates of Mary Immaculate made a public apology to the Native Peoples of Canada.
 Today in the context of this final National Truth and Reconciliation event, the Oblates of Lacombe Province would like to renew this apology and pledge once more our desire to journey in solidarity and mutual respect with all the First Peoples of Canada.

 Through the first centuries of contact, the relationship of non-native to First Nations People was deeply wounded by the settlers’ attitude of cultural and religious superiority and the imposition of colonial power.

 For the last many decades the Indian Residential Schools have come to epitomize the harm of that colonial relationship.
 The good that came out of the Schools came at an unbearable cost to the First Nations.
-The primal bond inherent within families was

-Appendix 4 • 387

-388 • Truth & Reconciliation Commission

-violated as a matter of policy, as children were separated from their natural communities.
+The primal bond inherent within families was violated as a matter of policy, as children were separated from their natural communities.
 These schools operated out of the premise that European languages, traditions, and religious practices were superior to those of First Nations and as such contributed to the domination of aboriginal culture, language and the integrity of the family itself.
 We missionaries played a significant role in the implementation of this flawed policy.
 For this we sincerely apologize.

 The residential environment made children very vulnerable.
 We wish to apologize for failing to protect the children in our care, and for the times when we placed the reputation of the institution above the well-being of the students.
 The significant number of incidents of abuse has shocked society and the church.
 These acts are inexcusable, intolerable, and a profound betrayal of trust.
 We deeply, and very specifically, apologize to every victim of such abuse.